- “Do you remember the Kooch we got married right after?” Jamshid asked.

 - “I sang all the songs loud enough for you to hear it in the mountains…”

-To get the point of this conversation, you really should know what “Kuch” is!
-But before we start to define Kuch, we first need to know who a nomad is.
+To get the point of this conversation, you really should know what “Kooch” is!
+But before we start defining Kooch, we first need to know who a nomad is.

 A nomad is someone who does not live in one determined place; they wander around to find a good place to live for a while before moving to another suitable spot.

-There are modern nomads who travel worldwide normally stemming from first world countries, but there are also still traditional nomads as well, who lead a very minimalist, yet fascinating life.
+There are modern nomads who travel worldwide usually stemming from first world countries, but there are also traditional nomads, who lead a very minimalist, yet fascinating life.
 Traditional nomads are from less developed countries roaming a part of their own country to find a seasonal spot to settle.

-There are different nomad tribes living around the world; in India, Kyrgizastan, Mongolia, the Kochi people of Afghanistan, etc. For more information search for the category “Nomadic groups in Eurasia and the category “Indigenous peoples of the Americas.”
+There are different nomad tribes living around the world; in India, Kyrgizastan, Mongolia, the Kochi people of Afghanistan, etc. For more information search for “Nomadic groups in Eurasia and “Indigenous people of the Americas.”

 Nomadic Tribes in Iran

 Iran has different kinds of tribes such as Kurds, Lor, Balooch, Arabs, Guilaks and Turks.
-But there are the four most well-known nomadic tribes; Turkeman, Shahsevan, Bakhtiari, Qashqayi people.
+But these four are the most well-known nomadic tribes: Turkeman, Shahsevan, Bakhtiari, and Qashqayi people.